History of Bihar: Independence movement

 Raj Kumar Shukla has been described by Gandhi in his Atmakatha, as a man whose suffering gave him the strength to rise against the odds.
 In his letter to Gandhi he wrote "Respected Mahatma, You hear the stories of others everyday.
 Today please listen to my story....
 I want to draw your attention to the promise made by you in the Lucknow Congress that you would come to Champaran.
 The time has come for you to fulfill your promise.
 1.9 million suffering people of Champaran are waiting to see you."

 Gandhi reached Patna on 10 April 1917 and on 16 April he reached Motihari accompanied by Raj Kumar Shukla.
 Under Gandhi's leadership the historic "Champaran Satyagraha" began.
-The contribution of Raj Kumar Shukla is reflected in the writings of Dr. Rajendra Prasad, first President of India, Anugrah Narayan Sinha, Acharya Kriplani and Mahatma Gandhi.
-Raj Kumar Shukla maintained a diary in which he gave an account of struggle against the atrocities of the indigo planters, atrocities so movingly depicted by Dinabandhu Mitra in Nil Darpan, a play that was translated by Michael Madhusudan Dutt.
-This movement by Mahatma Gandhi received the spontaneous support of a cross section of people, including Dr. Rajendra Prasad, Bihar Kesari Sri Krishna Sinha, Dr. Anugrah Narayan Sinha and Brajkishore Prasad.
+The contribution of Raj Kumar Shukla is reflected in the writings of Dr. Rajendra Prasad, the first President of India, Anugrah Narayan Sinha, Acharya Kriplani and Mahatma Gandhi.
+Raj Kumar Shukla maintained a diary in which he gave an account of his struggle against the atrocities of the indigo planters, atrocities so movingly depicted by Dinabandhu Mitra in Nil Darpan, a play that was translated by Michael Madhusudan Dutt.
+This movement by Mahatma Gandhi received the spontaneous support of a cross-section of people, including Dr. Rajendra Prasad, Bihar Kesari Sri Krishna Sinha, Dr. Anugrah Narayan Sinha and Brajkishore Prasad.

 Shaheed Baikuntha Shukla was another nationalist from Bihar, who was hanged for murdering a government approver named Phanindrananth Ghosh.
 This led to the hanging of Bhagat Singh, Sukhdev and Rajguru.
 Phanindranath Ghosh hitherto a key member of the Revolutionary Party had betrayed the cause by turning an approver and giving evidence, which led to his murder.
 Baikunth was commissioned to plan the murder of Ghosh.
 He carried out the killing successfully on 9 November 1932.
-He was arrested, tried, convicted, and, on 14 May 1934, he was hanged in Gaya Central Jail.
+He was arrested, tried, and convicted, and, on 14 May 1934, he was hanged in Gaya Central Jail.
+Karpoori Thakur also played an important role in the freedom struggle.